HornyPriest/EVSE-Dinamics/README.md

 ## Versions

-Last version is in folder ESP32_dinamika_V11_getSettings
+Last version is in folder ESP32_dinamika_V14_NewWebPage Bin file DinamicsV4.bin

+## SetUp

+At first start some settings have to be set over MQTT in order for Dinamics to work as supposed.

+Mandatory settings:
+set_calibration
+set_c_limit
+set_plugandcharge

+(look in [Settings](#setting) for details)

 ## Changes

+V14: added debug set/get
+     added JSON form for some answers (not complete)

 V11:
 - added requests for settings and wifi